Here are a number of avenues to explore for students who are interested in seeking funding for their graduate education:

 - Graduate School Dissertation Completion Fellowship provides one academic semester of support to aid in dissertation completion.
 The application is now open.

 - The Dean’s Graduate Student Research Grant Award

-The Dean’s Graduate Student Research Grant Awards are competitive awards sponsored by the Graduate School that support the research, scholarship and creative work of doctoral students who have advanced to candidacy, or graduate students in other terminal degree programs (e.g., MFA).
+The Dean’s Graduate Student Research Grant Awards are competitive awards sponsored by the Graduate School that support the research, scholarship and creative work of doctoral students who have completed their second year of study by the date of the application deadline, or graduate students in other terminal degree programs (e.g., MFA).
 Grants range up to $10,000 per proposal.

 Travel Grants provide partial funding for students traveling to conferences to present their research.